WICG/first-party-sets/README.md

 -   [Mozilla Anti-Tracking Policy](https://wiki.mozilla.org/Security/Anti_tracking_policy): "A first party is a resource or a set of resources on the web _operated by the same organization_, which is both _easily discoverable by the user_ and _with which the user intends to interact_."
 -   [WebKit Tracking Prevention Policy](https://webkit.org/tracking-prevention-policy/): "A first party is a website that a user is intentionally and knowingly visiting, as displayed by the URL field of the browser, and the set of resources on the web _operated by the same organization_." and, under "Unintended Impact", "Single sign-on to multiple websites _controlled by the same organization_."

-In addition, the DNT specification [defines “party” as](https://www.w3.org/TR/tracking-dnt/#terminology.participants): “a natural person, a legal entity, or a set of legal entities that share _common owner(s), common controller(s)_, and a group identity that is easily discoverable by a user.”
+In addition, the DNT specification [defines “party” as](https://www.w3.org/TR/tracking-dnt/#terminology.participants): “a natural person, a legal entity, or a set of legal entities that share _common owner(s), common controller(s)_, and a group identity that is _easily discoverable by a user_.”

 We propose the following high level policy as an initial version for discussion, subject to change based on ecosystem feedback: